Cheesy breadsticks made with spaghetti squash for a delicious, low carb alternative to regular breadsticks.

 - 1 tsp finely chopped parsley

-Dump zucchini mixture onto baking sheet lined with parchment paper.
+- Dump squash mixture onto baking sheet lined with parchment paper.
 Using a spatula, spread out the batter so that it forms an oval that is approximately 9 inches long and ¼ inch thick.